 There are tons of infographics on Pinterest about this.
 You could also study analytics, use tools (like Iconosquare), or just study the results yourself.
 I’ve done a combination of reading through infographics and studying the results for myself.
 So, as far as my schedule goes:

 I post to Twitter very often, sometimes up to 10 times a day, sporadically.
 My thought process behind this comes from studying the results / how I use Twitter.
 Basically, I don’t really scroll endlessly on Twitter (like I might on Instagram or Pinterest).
 I maybe scroll down for a few minutes at the most, and my thought it, most people are probably the same.
 Therefore, posting every few hours is okay because chances are you won’t scroll far enough to see too much of me.
 I need to be relevant and recent enough that you would see my post in a quick scroll while you’re eating lunch or waiting in the carpool line.

 Pinterest, and its crazy smart algorithms, spreads out your posts anyway, so I don’t focus heavily on what time I post.
-I spend about ten minutes in the morning and ten minutes in the evening filling up my Boardbooster* secret boards and have it scheduled to disperse throughout the day.
-For Facebook, I check the group boards throughout the day, but I post to TheCrownFox page daily, in the morning.
+I've got posts going up all the time thanks to Tailwind* For Facebook, I check the group boards throughout the day, but I post to TheCrownFox page daily, in the morning.
 I came up with that based completely off of when I saw the most interaction happening and the widest reach.
 It took a little trial and error, but that’s what I’ve come up with working best for my audience.